IUS-CS/RunTimeTerror/doc/projectManagement.md

 ﻿## Project Managment Documentation

-### Requirements

 **1. Project Title**

-  1.1 Jumpman Plumber: Our game is named this in resemblance to the Super Mario game.
+  **1.1 Jumpman Plumber:** Our game is named this in resemblance to the Super Mario game.
 Mario was a plumber and our character jumps through the game with the task of enemy avoidance.

 **2. Project Overview**